devalot/corejs/README.md

-# Core JavaScript Exercises and Demos
+# JavaScript Fundamentals (CoreJS) Exercises and Demos

-This is the source code for the Core JavaScript course taught by [Peter J. Jones][pjones].
+This is the source code for the JavaScript Fundamentals course taught by [Peter J. Jones][pjones].

 ## Prerequisites